Treatments for Meniere's disease

-As stated above this is not a 'treatment' or a 'cure'.
-That said, for 13 years it has been a successful solution for many Meniere's sufferers.
+As stated above this is neither a 'treatment' or a 'cure'.
+That said, for 16 years it has been a successful solution for many Meniere's sufferers.

 Click here to read details on this regimen and find links to the exact supplements.

 Lipoflavonoid Plus is an over the counter nutrient based formula that dates back to 1961.